 The way we create buildings has not changed substantially in 40 years and needs a drastic overhaul if it is to deliver the buildings and infrastructure that the UK needs.
 The burning platforms for construction are a productivity gap with the rest of the economy and a skills crisis due to an ageing workforce.

 The Industrial Strategy - Transforming Construction

 Innovate UK, EPSRC and ESRC have launched a new programme under the Industrial Strategy Challenge Fund called Transforming Construction.
-Over four years this £170m challenge will put the facilities and programmes in place to eliminate the productivity gap in construction and pave a faster route to building safer, healthier and more affordable places to live and learn that use dramatically less energy.
+Over four years this £170 million challenge will put the facilities and programmes in place to eliminate the productivity gap in construction and pave a faster route to building safer, healthier and more affordable places to live and learn that use dramatically less energy.